rohanmistry231/LeetCode-Solution-Hub/Python/README.md

 We welcome contributions!
 To add or enhance solutions:
 1. Fork the main repository. 🍴
 2. Create a new branch (`git checkout -b feature/python-solution`). 🌿
-3. Add or edit `.md` files in the appropriate topic folder with clear solutions and reasoning. ✍️
+3. Add or edit `.md` files in the appropriate topic and difficulty folder with clear solutions and reasoning. ✍️
 4. Ensure Python code scores pylint 10/10 and includes comments for clarity. ✅
 5. Submit a pull request with a detailed description of changes. 🚀